Hybrid Weight Window Method for Global Time-Dependent Monte Carlo Particle Transport Calculations: Introduction

-Previously, the hybrid LOQD problem has been used to obtain the forward solution for both steady-state neutronics and time-dependent TRT.
-The second moment (SM) method is formulated with an alternative low-order problem for the scalar flux and current with exact linear closures \cite{smm-1976}.
-The SM method has been used to develop hybrid implicit Monte Carlo (IMC) schemes for TRT \cite{pozulp-mc2023,pozulp-mc2025}.
+In time dependent thermal radiative transfer (TRT) problems, the forward flux LOQD solution has been used to define hybrid weight windows (HWW) \cite{ Wollaber_2008}.
+For these HWW, the LOQD (VEF) equations were discretized in time with a scheme of the first order of accuracy.
+Multiphysics methods that are second order in time have also been developed for TRT problems \cite{mcclarren2013temperature}.
+The Second Moment (SM) method has been used to develop hybrid implicit Monte Carlo (IMC) schemes for TRT \cite{pozulp-mc2023,pozulp-mc2025}.
+The low-order SM (LOSM) equations are formulated for the scalar flux and current with exact linear closures \cite{smm-1976}.

+In this paper, we present a new automatic HWW technique for global variance reduction in time dependent particle transport problems.
+At each time step, the centers of weight windows are defined by the numerical solution of a hybrid Monte Carlo / deterministic problem based on the LOSM equations.
 A hybrid SM method was shown to be effective with low particle counts per cell in steady-state transport problems \cite{vnn-dya-ans-annual-2024, vnn-dya-arxiv-2025}.
-Additionally, the differential operator of the low-order second moment (LOSM) equations is self-adjoint which is advantageous when solving multi-dimensional problems.
+Additionally, the differential operator of the low-order second moment (LOSM) equations is self-adjoint, which is advantageous when solving multi-dimensional problems.

-In this work, we formulate a new automatic weight windows technique for global variance reduction in time dependent particle transport problems.
-At each time step, the centers of weight windows are defined by the numerical solution of a hybrid Monte Carlo / deterministic problem based on the low-order SM (LOSM) equations.
 The hybrid LOSM equations are discretized in space by second-order finite volume scheme.
 The Crank-Nicolson time-integration method of the second-order accuracy is used for temporal approximation of the LOSM equations.
 The closures for the LOSM equations are computed by the Monte Carlo solution.
 One version of the developed method applied filtering techniques to the closures of the LOSM equations and their initial condition at each time step to mitigate the effect of stochastic noise.
 The moving average filter and Fourier filtering were both considered.
 We conducted a study of parameters which define the weight windows algorithm and used the results to motivate the choices in our Monte Carlo calculations.
 The performance of the proposed Monte Carlo algorithms with automatic weight windows are analyzed by means of an analytic transport benchmark.
 The developed weight windows algorithms have been implemented in the Monte Carlo / Dynamic Code (MC/DC) \cite{Joss}.